-Reserves for capital purposes BAC Aviation Trust To underwrite loan funding to the BAC trust Capital Fund To provide funding to support the capital programme Major Schemes To contribute towards the funding of major transport schemes in South Gloucestershire.
+Reserves for capital purposes Name Purpose BAC Aviation Trust To underwrite loan funding to the BAC trust Capital Fund To provide funding to support the capital programme Major Schemes To contribute towards the funding of major transport schemes in South Gloucestershire.
 Page Park maintenance To fund maintenance costs of Page Park maintenance from rental income as per HLF funding agreement Revenue Contributions to Capital funding Funds held for future spend against specified capital projects Street Care Fixed Assets Replacement To provide the financing for the replacement of vehicles and equipment as supported by the Asset Replacement Plan

-11. Property, plant and equipment
+11. Infrastructure Assets and other Property, Plant and Equipment